openstack-k8s-operators/dataplane-operator/docs/openstack_dataplane.md

 #### NodeTemplate

-NodeTemplate is a specification of the node attributes
+NodeTemplate is a specification of the node attributes that override top level attributes.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |